Frequently Asked Questions

 How do I cancel my registration?

 Refunds will only be accepted for the 3-Day Tour.
 If you wish to cancel your registration, you must request a refund through email at firstname.lastname@example.org by August 27, by 5:00 p.m.
 MST.
 No refunds will be issued after this date regardless of the circumstances.
 A $65 processing fee will be deducted from your refund.
 Refunds will not be issued for voluntary donations to The Denver Post Community Foundation.
-Refunds will not be issued for either the Family Fun Ride or Century Ride.
+Refunds will not be issued for the Century-PLUS Ride.

 Is registration required for both riders of a tandem?